-Me and my high school friend, the director Stephane Kaas, worked on this film for four years.
-It’s about our favorite writer, the Israeli Etgar Keret, but above all it’s an hommage to storytelling and jokes, the tools that help us survive life’s hardships.
+Me and my high school friend, the director Stephane Kaas, made a film about our favorite writer, the Israeli Etgar Keret.
+But above all it’s an hommage to storytelling and jokes, the tools that help us survive life’s hardships.

 The film is about Keret’s short stories and his absurd life.
-A mixture of documentary filmmaking and fiction, autobiography and lies.
+It’s a mixture of documentary filmmaking and fiction, autobiography and lies.
 To our surprise, Keret enthusiastically supported our wild plans.

 We filmed Keret and his inner circle in Tel Aviv, Israel, within the sometimes harsh reality of Israeli society, and during his New York book tour.
 Family (Shira Geffen), friends (Gur Bentwich), and famous colleagues like Jonathan Safran Foer, Gary Shteyngart and This American Life host Ira Glass were interviewed as storytelling-experts, and asked to retell their favourite Keret story.

 To do justice to Keret’s associative thinking and his rich life story, we chose to use different storytelling techniques: animated fiction stories, made by BAFTA-winner Nina Gantz, reconstructions of Keret’s anecdotes, and a lively montage with back stage peeks.